VidyashreeTarikere/end-of-field-challenge-1/README.md

 - Visual Studio Code(HTML, CSS)
 - Macromedia Fireworks
 - Markdown
-  +FlexBox and Css Grid
+- FlexBox and Css Grid
-  +Measure it, ColorPick, PixelZoomer
+- Measure it, ColorPick, PixelZoomer
 - a Lot of Google

 ---